creationix/howtonode.org/articles/facebook-connect.markdown

         `-- javascript
             `-- jquery.facebook.js

 To make our application work, we only need to implement two files: index.html and app.js.
-That's right, we're only using AJAX calls and static files.
+That’s right, we’re only using AJAX calls and static files.

 ## 3. In the Browser

-The provided jQuery plugin provides the following functions that we'll be using:
+The provided jQuery plugin provides the following functions that we’ll be using:

 * **fbInit** - initialize the JS lib and set up the cross-communication channel
 * **fbConnect** - invoke the connect procedure and to synchronize sessions and profile information with our backend
 * **fbLogout** - logout from both the Facebook Application and our NodeJS application
 * **fbIsAuthenticated** - check whether a user is logged in or not

 First we start out with a simple skeleton that loads jQuery and the Facebook JS library.
-Please note that you need the div named *fb-root* right after the body tag for Facebook's lib to work:
+Please note that you need the div named *fb-root* right after the body tag for Facebook’s lib to work:

     <html>
      <head>